BRANDS

 Guess

-The Marciano brothers started Guess in Los Angeles in 1981.
-The brand’s rise is tied as much to marketing as design, with campaigns that shaped how denim was sold in the 1990s.
+Guess is tied as much to marketing as design, with campaigns that shaped how denim was sold in the 1990s.
 Guess is basically a case study in branding becoming the product.

 -